-Forty common sense, positive experiences and qualities that help young people thrive and develop into caring, responsible, successful adults.
+Forty common sense, positive experiences, and qualities that help young people thrive and develop into caring, responsible, successful adults.
 The “Developmental Assets” framework has become one of the most widely used approaches to positive youth development in the United States.
-Search Institute research has found that these assets are powerful influences on adolescent behavior—both protecting young people from many different risky behaviors, and promoting positive attitudes and actions.
+Search Institute research has found that these assets are powerful influences on adolescent behavior—protecting young people from risky behaviors and promoting positive attitudes and actions.
 To learn more go to

-Often the message of teens that are making positive choices, working to achieve their goals, while living free from the negative influences of use, are over shadowed by the voices of those who engage in a variety of high risk behaviors.
-The goal of the Live Life Free campaign is to promote the substance free lifestyle by finding ways to amplify the voices and accomplishments of those who make positive decisions and encouraging others to do the same.
+Often the message of teens making positive choices, and working to achieve their goals while living free from the negative influences of use, is overshadowed by the voices of those who engage in various high-risk behaviors.
+The Live Life Free campaign aims to promote a substance-free lifestyle by finding ways to amplify the voices and accomplishments of those who make positive decisions and encourage others to do the same.

-A prescription drug take back program to help safely dispose of unused or expired prescription drugs.
-This initiative has helped get drop off boxes installed in local police stations so community members have a safe and secure place to drop off their unneeded prescription drugs.
-The Madison Heights drop off box is located in the Madison Heights Police station lobby which is open 24 hours a day seven days a week.
+A prescription drug take-back program to help safely dispose of unused or expired prescription drugs.
+This initiative has helped install drop-off boxes in local police stations, so community members have a safe and secure place to drop off their unneeded prescription drugs.
+The Madison Heights drop-off box is located in the Madison Heights Police station lobby which is open 24 hours a day seven days a week.
 To learn more go to

-During this campaign, youth volunteers along with Coalition volunteers visit participating convenience stores and place fluorescent orange stickers on cases of beer, six-packs, and wine coolers that state, “Providing Alcohol to Minors is ILLEGAL.
+During this campaign, youth and Coalition volunteers visit participating convenience stores and place fluorescent orange stickers on cases of beer, six-packs, and wine coolers that state, “Providing Alcohol to Minors is ILLEGAL.
 Fines are up to $1000 and or up to 60 days in jail”.
-These stickers are provided by the Alliance of Coalitions for Healthy Communities (ACHC).
+The Alliance provides these stickers for Oakland county communities (Alliance).
 By doing this, we raise awareness, help build partnerships and empower teens to help educate their community about underage drinking.
-This is done in June and July when heavy drinking at grad parties and summer vacations is likely.

 The set of actions put in place to implement the requirements of the Synar Amendment (http://www.samhsa.gov/prevention/synar.aspx) aimed at decreasing youth access to tobacco.
 Unannounced inspections are conducted annually at select distributors.
-In FY 2010, the national weighted average rate of tobacco sales to minors for the 50 States and the District of Columbia was 9.3 percent; the lowest rate in the 14 year history of the Synar program.
 The Synar program is a critical component of the success of youth tobacco use prevention efforts.